is-the-biologist/TE_CladeInference/README.md

 The haploTE.py module requires an **allele copy number numpy file**, **sample sheet** and **TE list** as described previously.

 #### Parameters:
-The user must define allele filtering parameters: minimum positional sequence diversity, minimum allele population frequency, minimum allele copy number, and minimum number of strains with an allele.
+The user must define allele filtering parameters: **minimum positional sequence diversity**, **minimum allele population frequency**, **minimum allele copy number**, and **minimum number of strains with an allele**.
 The default parameters for these filters are: 0.1, 0.1, 0.5 and 10, respectively.
 But the optimal value for the user may depend on the TEs being analyzed, the number of samples, and organism.

 #### Output: